 IHO Definition: TRAFFIC SEPARATION SCHEME LANE PART.

-An area of a traffic lane in which the direction of flow of traffic is generally along one bearing.
+A traffic separation scheme lane part is an area of a traffic lane in which the direction of flow of traffic is generally along one bearing.
 (Adapted from S-57 Edition 3.1, Appendix A - Chapter 1, Page 1.187, November 2000).